-The above-mentioned results on the relationship between N and the various properties show that reductions in N can be mediated to some extent by interviewer dispersion.
+The above-mentioned results on the relationship between N and the various properties show that reductions in N can be moderated to some extent by interviewer dispersion.
 However, small N-1440 cases - are to be avoided as even with sparse interviewer allocation schemes they do not achieve acceptable levels of accuracy, precision and power.
-On the other hand, large and medium sized samples, including $N^I = 2N^A$ scenarios, obtain good estimates once interviewers work in at least three areas.
-The percentage relative bias does not fall below 1%, even for the largest sample considered (5760 cases).
-Estimators of higher-level parameters obtain bias values of up to 3% even for large N and a large number of higher-level units (240 interviewers, 120 areas).
-This is similar to the results presented by Moineddin et al. (2007), where for data with 100 groups of size 50, bias levels for random effects estimates are all under 4%, but never reach 1% or lower.

-The comparison of the $N^I=2N^A$ with the $N^I=N^A$ scenarios indicates that a higher number of clusters as opposed to a higher cluster size for a constant N yields better estimates.
+On the other hand, large and medium sized samples, including $N^{I}=2N^{A}$ scenarios, obtain good estimates once interviewers work in at least three areas.
+The comparison of the $N^I = 2N^A$ with the $N^I = N^A$ scenarios indicates that overall it is expected that a higher number of clusters as opposed to a higher cluster size for a constant N yields better estimates.
 In this paper, the N does not increase as the number of groups is increased.
-Instead, the number of groups is altered for a set N. Lower negative correlation between the two higher-level random effects, higher power for the Wald test for σ_u^2 , lower standards errors for $\widehat{\sigma_u^2}$ and lower relative percentage bias for $\widehat{\sigma_u^2}$ are observed for the $N^I=2$ N^A compared with the $N^I=N^A$ scenarios for some of the least sparse interviewer allocation schemes, and especially for smaller N. The improvement in the accuracy and precision of $\widehat{\sigma_v^2}$ for the smallest sample size scenario and the higher power for the Wald test for σ_v^2 may be indicating that besides the effect of the number of clusters (which for the area classification remains unchanged), the ratio of higher classification units may also affect the quality of estimates with a ratio unequal to one performing better.
+Instead, the number of groups is altered for a set N. Lower negative correlation between the two higher-level random effects, higher power for the Wald test for σ_u^2 , lower standards errors for $\widehat{\sigma_u^2}$ and lower relative percentage bias for $\widehat{\sigma_u^2}$ are observed for the $N^I = 2N^A$ compared with the $N^I = N^A$ scenarios for some of the least sparse interviewer allocation schemes, and especially for smaller N. The improvement in the accuracy and precision of $\widehat{\sigma_v^2}$ for the smallest sample size scenario and the higher power for the Wald test for σ_v^2 may be indicating that besides the effect of the number of clusters (which for the area classification remains unchanged), the ratio of higher classification units may also affect the quality of estimates with a ratio unequal to one performing better.
 This result suggests that a larger N^I should be working within a set N^A for best quality estimates.
+These results are consistent with previous simulation studies (Maas and Hox, 2005; Paccagnella, 2011; Mok, 1995) for two-level hierarchical models which emphasise the importance of a higher number of clusters, as opposed to a larger cluster size, for the quality of estimates from multilevel models.
+In this study lower power of the Wald test for the random parameters and higher correlation between the two random parameter estimators are found for more extreme overall probabilities for some restrictive interviewer case allocation schemes.
+Both this study and Moineddin et al. (2007) suggest that estimates of lower quality are obtained for extreme values, with Moineddin et al. (2007) investigating the lower end of the spectrum and this study investigating the higher end.
+The effect of the overall probability on negative correlation between the two random parameter estimators is only observed up to interviewer allocation 3A, whilst the effect on the power of the Wald test is restricted to just the most restrictive interviewer case allocation - Case 1.
+Therefore, some of the effects of the overall probability on the quality of estimates can be avoided during the survey administration by assigning work to interviewers in at least three areas.